18 Best Things To Do In Madrid

 2. Retiro Park

 Retiro Park in Madrid is a beautiful getaway from the hustle and bustle of city life and one of the best places Madrid has to offer.
-It's a popular destination for locals and tourists alike, offering green space and scenic views for all to enjoy.
+It's a popular destination for locals and tourists, offering green space and scenic views for all to enjoy.
 Spanning over 350 acres, the park has something for everyone including bike paths, cafes, lakes, monuments and more.

 The most popular attraction in Parque Del Buen Retiro is El Estanque or The Pond.
 This large lake serves as an oasis amongst the cityscape, allowing visitors to kayak or take a romantic boat ride while admiring its beauty.
 In addition to this tranquil spot, there are many other landmarks that can be found within the park such as The Crystal Palace - a stunning glass building with sculptures depicting Spanish culture - and the monument to Alfonso xii or El Monumento de Alfonso XII - an impressive monument dedicated to Spain's former king.